bottkars/pcf-jump-azure/README.md

 ## features
 - automated opsman deployment and configuration
 - pas infrastructure paving
-- autopilot for starting pas, mysql, rabbit and spring deployment
+- autopilot for starting pas, mysql, rabbit and spring deployment (will take several hours )
 - certificate generation using selfsigned or let´s encrypt certificates
 - [sendgrid](/sendgrid.md) integration for notifications and user sign up
 - dns configuration and check